MortgageClub/dotfiles/README.md

-# dotfiles
+# Dot Files
-Collection of everyone's dotfiles
+Collection of everyone's dot files
+If we are doing something cool with your dot files, let's share it here so it could benefit everyone.
+It might also be a good backup in case you lose your computer.